 How to do it: Bring a large pot of water to a boil, drop your vegetables in it and cook until they are tender!

 To sauté a vegetable means to cook it in some type of fat over heat.
-The most common fats used in sautéing are extra virgin olive oil, butter, and even coconut oil.
+The most common fats used in sautéing are extra virgin olive oil, avocado oil, butter, and even coconut oil.
 You can also add minced garlic, herbs and spices, and/or salt and pepper to a sauté.

 Once you start to get more comfortable in the kitchen, you can create marinades for vegetables!
 Brushing or soaking vegetables in a mixture of olive oil, spices, herbs and other flavorings before cooking them can increase their flavor and tenderness once they are cooked.
 Marinated vegetables can be sautéed, roasted, or grilled.